 Published: 5/28/25 The Five Best Books on Jefferson Davis By: John M. and Ruth Ann CoskiCategory: Best Of Lists What are the best books about Confederate president Jefferson Davis?
 We asked two experts for their picks.

-8 Published: 5/28/25 Rufus Dawes’ Civil War By: James MartenCategory: Articles The Civil War story of Union officer Rufus Dawes of the 6th Wisconsin Infantry, one of the regiment of the famed Iron Brigade.
+8 Published: 5/28/25 Rufus Dawes’ Civil War By: James MartenCategory: Features The Civil War story of Union officer Rufus Dawes of the 6th Wisconsin Infantry, one of the regiment of the famed Iron Brigade.

 Published: 5/28/25 The Re-creation of Thomas J. Jackson By: Matthew Christopher HulbertCategory: Articles A look at the historical accuracy of director Ron Maxwell's 2013 movie "Gods and Generals"—in particular the portrayal of Stonewall Jackson.